RichardFelix/richardcfelixSite_OldVersion/README.md

 # Summary #
 ### Under construction ###

-This is my repository for my website.
+This is my repository for my responsive website.

-Menu button will appear on splash screen after 2 second timeout.
-So enjoy the view for those 2 seconds :-).

 # Site Link #